-Maintain police misconduct records permanently.
+You must maintain police misconduct records permanently.
 All records related to complaints, investigations, and adjudications.

 Death in Custody Act.
 Requires agencies to report to ICJIA when a person dies while in custody or as the result of a peace officer's use of force.